Localization and entanglement characterization of edge states in HgTe quantum wells in a finite strip geometry: Introduction

-In this paper, we tackle the problem of finite size effects in the HgTe/CdTe semiconductors, including spin-orbit effects due to bulk- and structure-inversion asymmetries (resp.
+In this paper, we tackle the problem of finite size effects in the HgTe/CdTe semiconductors from a different (quantum information) perspective, including SOC due to bulk- and structure-inversion asymmetries (resp.
 BIA and SIA).
-This problem has also been investigated in \cite{Cheng_2014}, where they use the tight-binding method to determine and exponential decay of the energy gap (with oscillations) with the strip width $L$ and to prove that this gap is not localized at the $\Gamma$ point of the first Brillouin zone.
-This energy gap is also affected by an external perpendicular electric field, which tunes the Rashba (SIA) term of the Hamiltonian model.
+The introduction of SOC has also been investigated in \cite{Cheng_2014}, where they use the tight-binding method to determine an exponential decay of the edge energy gap (with oscillations/modulations) with the strip width $L$ and to prove that this gap is not exactly localized at the $\Gamma$ point of the first Brillouin zone.
+This energy gap is also affected by an external perpendicular electric field, which tunes the Rashba (SIA) term of the Hamiltonian model and has nontrivial consequences on the charge conductance.
 We confirm this behavior for a more general BIA term including extra electron and hole couplings preserving time reversal symmetry.
-We also pursue the identification of topological order through quantum information (QI) measures and concepts like entropy and entanglement.
-These tools have played an important role in the general understanding of quantum phase transitions.
+We also pursue the identification of topological order through quantum information (QI) measures and concepts like entanglement entropy.
+QI tools have also played an important role in the general understanding of quantum phase transitions.
 Indeed, entanglement is at the heart of the interplay between quantum information and quantum phases of matter (see e.g., \cite{Jiang2012,ZengEntangTPT19}).
+Some standard literature on entanglement research for topological phases primarily examines real-space partitions, revealing universal information of topological phases \cite{PhysRevLett.96.110404,IngoPeschel_2003}.
+The entanglement energy spectrum analysis in \cite{PhysRevLett.101.010504} unveils edge state information through momentum-resolved counting of entanglement energy levels, as captured by the ``edge-entanglement spectrum correspondence'' \cite{PhysRevB.91.125119} or the Li-Haldane conjecture \cite{Zache2022entanglementQuantum}.
 Signatures of topological phase transitions in higher Landau levels of HgTe/CdTe quantum wells without SOC from an information theory perspective have been reported in \cite{CALIXTO2022128057}.
 Other localization measures, like the inverse participation measure (IPR), has given useful information about the topological phase transition 2D Dirac materials like silicene \cite{silicene3}.
-This paper analyzes the structure of edge states in HgTe QWs with SOC under QI concepts like IPR and entanglement entropy, which turn out to be an interesting ``microscope'' to reveal details of their internal structure.
+In this paper we adopt a less standard spin-orbital bipartition to analyze the structure of near-gap states in HgTe QWs with SOC under QI concepts like IPR and entanglement entropy, which turn out to be an interesting ``microscope'' to reveal details of their internal structure, and proposes a criterion for the differentiation between edge and bulk states near the gap attending to their IPR.